arbitraryexecution/forta-bot-templates/README.md

 example, `"Uniswap"` may be abbreviated `"UNI"` and `"SushiSwap"` may be abbreviated `"SUSH"`, etc.

 5. `gatherMode` (required) - This can either be `any`, or `all`.
-- `any` returns any/all findings, for any bot added the the template list.
+ - `any` returns any/all findings, from any bot added the the template list.
-- `all` returns findings only if all bots had findings for that transaction **and** containing block
+ - `all` returns findings only if all bots had findings for that transaction **and** the containing block

-6. `bots` (required) - This is where you stick config information for all bots you'd like to run.
+6. `bots` (required) - This Object contains configuration information for all bots you'd like to run.
-Check the appropriate Bot Templates setup for more details on each one.
+Check the individual Bot Templates SETUP.md files for more details how to create each one.

 ## Validating Your Config